-- Great acceleration in the use of next-generation technologies and digital-enable solutions to drive business growth, also noted by Microsoft CEO, Satya Nadela that “we have seen two years worth of digital transformation in two months.”
+- Great acceleration in the use of next-generation technologies and digital-enable solutions to drive business growth, also noted by Microsoft CEO, Satya Nadela, who then noted, “we have seen two years’ worth of digital transformation in two months.”

 1. Growing talent gap

-The IT talent shortage has reached unprecedented levels post-pandemic.
-In the US alone, according to a CNBC report, there are seven job listings for every one unemployed IT worker.
-Usually the offshore software development model closes such talent gaps, but this time, IT outsourcing companies are facing war-like situations in hiring and retaining tech talent.
+The IT talent shortage reached unprecedented levels following the pandemic.
+In the US alone, according to a CNBC report, seven jobs were listed for every unemployed IT worker.
+Usually, the offshore software development model closes such talent gaps, but right after the pandemic, IT outsourcing companies were facing war-like situations in hiring and retaining tech talent.

-According to a survey conducted by professional services firm AON, 20% of the companies are offering joining bonuses to lure talent, and 19% of which exceed counter-offers.
-The average increment given on counter offers is around 10-20%, as per the survey.
-ESOPs, retention bonuses, and random increase in baseline packages of freshers are common post-pandemic scenarios.
+According to a survey conducted by professional services firm AON, 20% of the companies offered joining bonuses to lure talent, and 19% of these exceeded counter-offers.
+The average increment given on counter offers was around 10-20%, as per the survey.
+ESOPs, retention bonuses, and random increases in baseline packages of freshers are common post-pandemic scenarios.

-This has squeezed the profits of offshore IT outsourcing companies, and has also reduced the cost-driven benefits received by the software project owners.
+This has squeezed the profits of offshore IT outsourcing companies and has also reduced the cost-driven benefits received by the software project owners.
 While large firms have safety cover owing to their past experiences and resources, it is the startups and small firms that are facing the most heat.
-Sudden increase in the cost of IT talent has led to budget overruns and delay, in worst cases long-term halt in the projects, which has made businesses to look for new offshore locations.
+The sudden increase in the cost of IT talent has led to budget overruns and delay, in worst cases long-term halts in the projects, which has made businesses look for new offshore locations.